jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 ## Split Plot Designs

 Split plot designs refer to experiments where multiple treatments are applied in a sequence.
 The levels of the first factor are randomly applied to experimental units.
 Then the levels of the second factor are applied to subunits within the application of the first factor.
 Another way to look at this is that an experimental unit used in the first factor is split to generate experimental units for the second factor.
+Think of it as each plot level being its own experiment.

 ### Completely Randomized Split Plot Design